IVRL/Cluster/RunAI/README.md

 For example if I'm doing a semester project in year 2023 in the spring semester my folder should be named `2023-spring-sp-pajouheshgar`.

-**Important:** You should use sudo to create your directory but make sure to change the ownership to your user using
+**Important:** If you get permission denied error in your pod, try to check the owner of your files using `ls -all`.
+The owner should be your user and not the root.
+To change the ownership you can use the command bellow:
 * `sudo chown -R $CLUSTER_USER:$CLUSTER_GROUP_NAME your_directory`

 where `$CLUSTER_USER` is your username and `$CLUSTER_GROUP_NAME` is the group name ("ivrl" in our case).

-**Important:** If you get permission denied error in your pod, try to check the owner of your files using `ls -all`.
-The owner should be your user and not the root.
-To change the ownership you can use the above command.

 ## Network communication - port forwarding